ClusterHQ/flocker/docs/labs/cluster-cleanup.rst

 Cleaning up your Cluster
 ========================

-If you have completed the steps in our :ref:`short tutorial <short-tutorial>`, you can run the following commands to clean up your volumes, your instances and your local files:
+You can run the following commands to clean up your volumes, your instances and your local files:

 .. prompt:: bash $